 Do Manual Treadmills Burn More Calories?

-Users have to run manual treadmills themselves, which helps burn calories.
+Users have to run manual treadmills themselves, and non-motorized treadmill running helps burn calories and lose weight.
 Along with maintaining a healthy diet and following a strict routine, manual treadmills can help people burn more calories.
 As long as you use the treadmill in the right way, you’ll get the same results as a motorized treadmill.

 Is a Manual Treadmill Bad for Knees?